skrey/yellow-extensions/plugins/draft/README.md

 How to make a draft page?
 -------------------------
 Set `Status: draft` in the meta data of a page.
 The page will no longer be public accessible.
-You can continue to edit a draft in the web interface and the file system.
+You can continue to edit a draft in a browser and the file system.

 Example
 -------